rust-lang/rust/src/doc/reference.md

 When a [local variable](#memory-slots) is used as an [rvalue](#lvalues,-rvalues-and-temporaries) the variable will either be moved or copied, depending on its type.
-For types that contain [owning pointers](#pointer-types) or values that implement the special trait `Drop`, the variable is moved.
-All other types are copied.
+All values whose type implements `Copy` are copied, all others are moved.

 ### Literal expressions